 Identify the correct C-O bond length order:

-Now we have to compare between 2 and 3.
-In 3 the lonepair over the Oxygen atom is involve in conjugation so it has partial double bond character, means bond length is lesser than single bond but greater than double bond. so bond length of 3 is greater than 2.
+In III the lone pair over the Oxygen atom is involve in conjugation so it has partial double bond character, means bond length is lesser than single bond but greater than double bond. so bond length of III is greater than II.

 Which of the following systems are resonance contributors of the radical shown below?

 Which of the following statements about the resonance structures is false?

 Hydrogens must have two electrons and elements in the second row cannot have more than 8 electrons.
 If so, the resonance structure is not valid.
 Always look at the placement of arrows to make sure they agree.